 There are also two standalone competitions during the season – ‘The Mike Goldie Trophy’ and ‘Digital Art’ – which have their own trophies.

-The season’s finale is the ‘Image of the Year’ competition when members may re-submit a maximum of three digital and three print entries that were previously entered into that season’s competitions.
+The season’s finale is the ‘Image of the Year’ competition, for which members may re-submit a maximum of three digital and three print entries that were previously entered into that season’s competitions.

 Nature’s Patterns